Randolph-Macon College logo

 1847

-Established relationship with Hampden-Sydney College, forming Randolph–Macon Medical School
+Established relationship with Hampden-Sydney College, leading to the formation of the Randolph–Macon Medical School.

 1851